ninthlink/nlk2k14/README.md

-# nl2k14
+# NL2K14
 WordPress theme for http://www.ninthlink.com currently as a Child Theme of Salient

-Tested up to Salient 7.5.2, or something
+Currently working with Salient 7.5.02?

 ### Theme Versioning